usegalaxy-eu/website/index-imaging.md

 # Welcome to the Imaging flavour of Galaxy
 {:.no_toc}

-The imaging flavor offers a set of training materials, tools and workflows to perform image analysis.
+The imaging flavor of Galaxy offers a set of training materials and tools that you can assemble into workflows to perform image analysis.

 1. TOC